IBM/maximo-labs/MkDocs/mvi_8.4/docs/exerciseOne/exercise1-1.md

     <br>

-7. You will now drag and drop the 5 images of cans we provided you onto the `Drop files here` box or click `Import files` and select the images.
+7. Y5.
+You will now drag and drop the 20 images of cans you saved locally onto the `Drop files here` box or click `Import files` and select the images.

     ![img](/img/mvi_8.4/img-exerciseOne/exercise1-1/create6.png){: style="height:450px;width:650px"}